SteveJustin1963/tec-Etch-A-Sketch/README.md

 ```
 If others have done it, then why not,
-A TEC-1 to give it a shot?
+A TEC-1 wants to give it a shot?
 It wiggled and whirred,
-Drew something absurd—
-A sexy woman? *Well, that’s all we’ve got,
+Then drew something absurd— A sexy woman?
-How absurd!*
+**Well, that’s just so absurd!**
 ```